mrkskq/KIII-project/README.md

   - Cheapest available fare
   - Earliest morning departure
   - Best return ticket option
+  - Which carriers operate to a given city
+  - All destinations served by a specific carrier
+- **Fuzzy search** — the AI assistant tolerates typos, mixed scripts (Cyrillic/Latin), and partial matches using Damerau-Levenshtein distance, so queries like `охирд` or `ohrid` still resolve correctly
 - **Carrier filtering** — filter results by transport company
 - **Date slider** — quickly switch between days directly on the results page